sphinx-doc/sphinx/doc/usage/configuration.rst

    :default: :code-py:`0`

    This option specifies the maximum width of images.
-   If it is set to a valuevgreater than zero, images with a width larger than the given value are scaled accordingly.
+   If it is set to a value greater than zero, images with a width larger than the given value are scaled accordingly.
    If it is zero, no scaling is performed.
    You need the Python Image Library (Pillow_) installed to use this option.